KyoriPowered/adventure-docs/source/bossbar.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Boss Bars are composed of:
   * A component which represents the text shown
   * A percentage, how full the bar should be from 0 (empty) to 1 (full)
   * A color, the main color of the boss bar
-* A style/overlay graphic that allows you to select the amount notches on the boss bar
+  * A style/overlay graphic that allows you to select the amount of notches on the boss bar

 .. code:: java